ENCCS/julia-for-hpda/content/linear-algebra.rst

       # @btime does not include compilation time
       @btime M^2;

-.. todo:: Sparse matrix computations
+.. exercise:: Sparse matrix computations

    Create a sparse (5000x5000)-matrix S with roughly 5000 non-zero elements uniformly distributed on [0,1].
 Compute S^10 and time the